nathanlem1/DetectTrack-UAV/README.md

 ```

 Note that increasing the input image size increases the detection performance at the expense of more computation time,
 both training and inference time.
+Another possibility to increase detection performance is to include `test-dev` split
+(1,610 images) into the `train` split (6,471 images) to increase the diversity of the training data (6471 + 1610).

 ### Detection Demo
 First, you need to download a pretrained model from [here](https://drive.google.com/file/d/12BoRMRhfbBHnoN45lyVLQVxIWGLTjFI1/view?usp=drive_link)